nvdix/CNN_perf/example/readme.md

 The example is designed to calculate the dot product of two vectors stored in binary files. \
 The example provides various options for controlling this process, including the choice of data types (char, int32, float, or double), and uses available processor-level optimizations.
+The automatic selection of the best optimization for the processor is performed in the multiplyAndSum() function of the CVectorMulSum class, defined in the "mulsum.h" file (lines 64 - 76).
+That is, AVX512 or, if it's not available, then AVX, otherwise SSE, and if no optimization is supported at all, then without it (using regular processor instructions).

 Usage: vecmulsm [KEY] [KEY]\
 Calculates the sum of vector products from binary files with the following parameters:\